 Influencer marketing can extend your social reach (or laser-target your message), but only if the influencer you partner with is a good fit for your brand.
 Here’s a few expert tips to help you find the right partners, as well as a look at six of South Africa’s top influencers.

 Social media is a major disruptor in the business world.
 It’s changed the way we communicate, it’s changed our relationships with each other and our customers and most importantly, it’s given rise to an entirely new branch of the sales and marketing tree.

 An interesting development from social media marketing is the birth of social media influencers.

-It’s important to note that being an influencer doesn’t mean you’re a celebrity - however, you can be both a celebrity and and influencer simultaneously.
-Think Kim Kardashian-West or Rihanna vs. Marcus Sheridan (the Sales Lion).
-Kim and Rihanna are both celebrities and influencers, however Marcus is a business leader and an influencer based on his authority as a businessman.
+It’s important to note that being an influencer doesn’t mean you’re a celebrity - however, you can be both a celebrity and influencer simultaneously.
+Think Kim Kardashian or Rihanna vs. Marcus Sheridan (the Sales Lion).
+Kim and Rihanna are both celebrities and influencers, however, Marcus is a business leader and an influencer based on his authority as a businessman.

 So what exactly is a social media influencer?

 A social media influencer (or thought leader) is a user who’s demonstrated their authority (knowledge and expertise) and credibility within a certain industry or market.
 Influencers have acquired a large, dedicated audience (following) who look up to them.
 Because of this, they’re able to use their influence to persuade their followers based on their perceived authority.